yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 }
 ```
 Here we have:
-- field `"driver"` has a new value `"goplugin"` which says to Tyk that this custom middleware is a Golang native plugin
+* field `"driver"` has a new value `"goplugin"` which says to Tyk that this custom middleware is a Golang native plugin.
-- we use middleware with type `"post"` because we want this custom middleware to process request right before it gets passed to upstream (we will look at other types a little bit later)
+* we use middleware with the type of `"post"` because we want this custom middleware to process request right before it gets passed to upstream (we will look at other types a little bit later).
-- in `"post"` section - field `"mame"` contains your function name from plugin project
+* in the `"post"` section - the field `"mame"` contains your function name from the plugin project.
-- in `"post"` section - field `"path"` full or relative (to tyk binary) path to `.so` file with plugin implementation (make sure tyk has read access to this file)
+* in the `"post"` section - the field `"path"` full or relative (to the Tyk binary) path to `.so` file with plugin implementation (make sure Tyk has read access to this file)

 Also, let's set fields `"use_keyless": true` and `"target_url": "http://httpbin.org/"` - for testing purposes (we need to see what request arrives to our upstream and `httpbin.org` is a perfect fit for that)

-The API needs to be reloaded after that change (this happens automatically when you save updated API in dashboard).
+The API needs to be reloaded after that change (this happens automatically when you save the updated API in the Dashboard).

-Now your API with Golang plugin is ready to process traffic:
+Now your API with its Golang plugin is ready to process traffic:

 ```bash
 curl http://localhost:8181/my_api_name/get